thesuhu/tele-gpt-3/README.md

 python3 main.py
 ```

 After start the bot, it will create text file `authorized_users.txt`.
-Put user Telegram ID if you want to restrict who can use the bot and then restart bot.
+Put user Telegram ID to restrict who can use the bot and then restart bot.
+If you didn't know your Telegram user ID, you can go to @googleimgbot and type /id, the bot will reply info about your user ID.

 Open the Telegram app, then search your bot, click `START` button or type `/start` command to start conversation.